go-zoox/gormx/README.md

 func Aggregate[T any](field string, where *Where, operations []string) (map[string]interface{}, error)

 // Types
-type OrderBy []OrderByOne
-type OrderByOne struct{ ... }
+type WhereCondition interface{ map[any]any | *Where }  // Generic type constraint for where conditions type OrderBy []OrderByOne type OrderByOne struct{ ... }
 type Page struct{ ... }